Inuma Village in Brief

-The schools in remote areas are under-resourced with very little or hardly any facilities compared to any typical urban schools in the city.
-However, one of the things that amazes me as I took time to process and digest these cancerous corruption within the education system was the power of the children that I had come in contact with.
-For children who live and attend schools in remote areas like the Inuma village in Papua New Guinea, teaching and learning facilities are very poor.
-Sadly, all schools have similar experiences throughout the remote areas of the country.
-Teaching in remote school is a commitment and it is not for everyone and the conditions can be very challenging in developing countries.
-However, it is also a unique experience and can be immensely rewarding, offering a lifestyle you may never get to experience working in cities.
+The schools in remote areas throughout the country are under-resourced with very little or hardly any facilities compared to any typical urban schools in the city.
+However, one of the highlights of my visit which amazes as I took time to process and digest these cancerous corruption with the education system was the power of the children that I had come in contact with.
+For children who live and attend schools in remote areas like the Inuma village, the teaching standards and learning facilities are very poor.
+Sadly, all schools have similar experiences throughout the remotes areas of the country.
+Teaching in remote schools is a commitment and it is not for everyone.
+The conditions can be very challenging.
+However, it is a unique experience and can be immensely rewarding, offering a lifestyle you may never get to experience working in cities.

-It was not surprising to me that many of the children come from under-privileged family backgrounds with either parents having no formal education nor employed and base themselves in the village to be subsistence farmers.
-Many of them sell their surplus of goods in the city or on the side of the road to pay for their children’s education and buy store good items to supplement their food.
+It was no surprise to me that many of the children come from under-privileged family backgrounds with either parents having no formal education nor employed.
+Many based themselves in the village to be subsistence farmers.
+Many of them come to the city to sell their surplus of goods or on the side of the road to pay for their children’s education and buy other items that they need.

-This is the lifestyle that I found myself in a very familiar environment which I am no stranger to it.
+This is the lifestyle that I found myself in a very familiar situation which I am no stranger to it.
 This is where I began my childhood journey and is still very green in my mind.
-Taking time to visit schools like this in remote areas, is no stranger to me compared to what I have seen in some of the schools in most poorest countries in the world.
-Many of the schools in remotes areas have dilapidated ammenities, crowded schools and uneven ratio of students per teacher.
-Though they lack many of the vital facilities, the children are happy and their cancerous smiles are priceless
+Taking time to visit school like this in remote areas, is no stranger to me compared to what I have seen in some of the schools in most poorest countries in the world.
+Many of the schools in remote areas have dilapidated ammenities, crowded schools and uneven ratio of students per teacher.
+Though they lack many of the vital facilities, the children are happy and their cancerous smiles are priceless.

 Spending time with these children was the best part of my experience.
-All of these children belong to my immediate and extended families and this is what I have come to see and learn.
-Sadly, what I have seen with children’s standard of learning with limited resources created an environment that is very depression but everyone seems to be so happy and free.
+All of these children belong to my immediate and extended families, This is what I have come to see and learn.
+Sadly, what I have seen with children’s standard of learning with limited resources created an environment that is depression but everyone seems to be so happy and free.
 It is a place where the children and community see it as a norm – A lifestyle they become accustom to from their worldview.